AlannaCollier/Polygenic-Scores-Lab-Project/README.md

 ```

 ### Side by side scatterplots of PGS distribution across superpopulations with overlying boxplots

+Side by side scatterplots were created to reinforce and confirm the findings from the boxplots using a different visualisation type.

 ```R
 # Determine global min and max PGS values across all datasets